Protecting your data. Stay safe and remain alert for unusual account activity and potential scams asking for your personal information. Learn more.

 Rent-vesting explained

 Rent or buy?
-It’s the million dollar question.
-For a lot of Australians who can’t afford to buy a home in their dream location, rent-vesting is the solution.
+It’s a million dollar question and for many who can’t afford to buy in their dream location, an appealing solution.

 On paper, it seems like a smart way to go.
 But like any investment strategy, there are pros and cons to consider.